-Currently, Indian social security regulations apply mandatorily to an establishment in India employing 20 or more persons or where an establishment voluntarily seeks registration with the authorities.
+Currently, Indian social security regulations applies mandatorily to an establishment in India employing 20 or more persons or where an establishment voluntarily seeks registration with the authorities.
 Employees (including foreign nationals) working with an establishment in India to which the PF Act applies are liable to contribute towards the provident fund at the fixed rate of 12% of salary.
-The employer is required to make the matching contribution and deposit both the employer’s as well as the employee’s contributions (i.e. 24%) to the provident fund of the employee by the 15th day of the following month.
+The employer is required to make the matching contribution and deposit both the employer’s as well as the employee’s contributions (i.e. 24%) to the provident fund of the employee by the fifteenth day of the following month.

 - enjoys the status of ‘detached worker’ for the period, and according to the terms, specified in the relevant SSA.

 Similarly, an international worker from a country with which India has entered into a bilateral comprehensive economic agreement prior to 1 October 2008 is exempted from Indian social security where: